ksatter/fleet-docker/README.md

 - Move to desired location
 - From root of repo, run "docker compose up"

+Please make sure to edit `fleet/default.env` and `mysql/default.env` and replace the example passwords with secure ones.
+Especially if you intend to make your instance publicly available.

 ## TLS

 This repository includes two basic examples on how to enable TLS based on `traefik`.